It is the patients responsibility to ensure that you request medication in good time.

 If you wish your prescription to be posted to you please enclose an SAE with your request.

 For patient safety, repeat prescriptions cannot be accepted by telephone or fax as this may lead to mistakes.
-We will accept telephone requests between 8:30am and 12 midday for housebound patients only.
+We will accept telephone requests between the prescription clerks telephone hours for housebound patients only.
 Certain local chemists will collect your prescription from the surgery.
-Please ask at reception for details.

 For more information see our Prescriptions Explained Leaflet